isaaczinda/isaaczinda.github.io/_posts/2014-09-01-first-robotics-team.md

 ### 2015 / 16

  - Our robot was a finalist at Regionals and won the Inspire Award, which is given to the team that "is chosen by the judges as having best represented a role model FIRST Tech Challenge Team."
 This award qualified us for the State Competition.
  - The team won the Think Award and the second place Inspire Award at State.
-This helped us qualify for the Super Regional competition where we will compete again the entire west coast on March 26th!
+This helped us qualify for the Super Regional competition where we competed against the entire west coast!

 ### 2014 / 15

  - I was selected as a National Dean's List finalist at the State Competition.
 A Dean's List winner demonstrates technical expertise, commitment to the FIRST community, and the ability to lead teammates.
-Here is the link to [my school's writeup about this award](http://www.seattleacademy.info/wp/robotics-competes-at-superregional-zinda-%E2%80%9916-named-to-ftc-dean%E2%80%99s-list-finalist/ "Dean's list article").
+Here is the link to [my school's write up about this award](http://www.seattleacademy.info/wp/robotics-competes-at-superregional-zinda-%E2%80%9916-named-to-ftc-dean%E2%80%99s-list-finalist/ "Dean's list article").
  - My team placed second and won the second place Inspire Award at the State Competition, which qualified us for the Super Regional Competition.